Identify Your Breyer

 • NSH - National Show Horse

 • OOAK - One Of A Kind - a model that is not from a run of similar models.
-Usually indicates a test run or a single model produced for a specific event.
+Usually indicates a test or a single model produced for a specific event such as the BreyerFest live auction.
 Also sometimes used to refer to customized models when the artist has not made other models using the same mold and color pattern.

 • PAF - Proud Arabian Foal